OpenAPITools/openapi-generator/samples/client/petstore/python-tornado/docs/UserApi.md

 # Enter a context with an instance of the API client
 with petstore_api.ApiClient() as api_client:
     # Create an instance of the API class
-    api_instance = user_api.UserApi(api_client)
+    api_instance = petstore_api.UserApi(api_client)
-    username = "username_example" # str | The name that needs to be fetched.
+    username = 'username_example' # str | The name that needs to be fetched.
 Use user1 for testing.

-    # example passing only required values which don't have defaults set
     try:
         # Get user by user name
         api_response = api_instance.get_user_by_name(username)
         pprint(api_response)
-    except petstore_api.ApiException as e:
+    except ApiException as e:
         print("Exception when calling UserApi->get_user_by_name: %s\n" % e)
 ```